brianhouse/art_and_code/units/1_coordinates/lecture.md

 In this example, the computer automatically computes the blended colors according to the overlap and the opacity.

 What if we don't want to work in color, just greyscale?
-It turns out we don't need all three parameters—using just one will get us varying degrees of grey:
+It turns out we don't need all three arguments—using just one will get us varying degrees of grey:

 ```py
 size(640, 480)